FireAuth/FireAuth/README.md

 <a name="resetUserPassword"></a>
 ## resetUserPassword(email, callback)
 Sends a reset password email to the user.
+(Must configure in Firebase Authentication Settings)

 **Kind**: global function